When is the daily coronavirus briefing? How to watch on TV and online - TheNewsTrace

 What time is right now’s coronavirus briefing?

-Tonight (Monday 11th Might) the briefing shall be happening at the barely later time of 7pm, following The Prime Minister’s assertion to the Home of Commons earlier in the day.
+This week, the briefing shall be going down at the barely earlier time of 4:30pm.

+This weekend, coronavirus briefings will air at 3:50pm on each Saturday and Sunday afternoons.
+Saturday’s Escape to the Nation and Sunday’s Cash for Nothing will not be proven.

-This follows Boris Johnson’s tackle to the nation about the nation’s lockdown yesterday and the unveiling of a brand new COVID-19 alert system.
+On Sunday 10th Could, Johnson addressed the nation about the nation’s lockdown and unveiled a brand new COVID-19 alert system.

 The place can I watch the coronavirus briefing?

-Downing Road’s tackle to the nation this afternoon shall be broadcast on BBC One.
+Downing Road’s handle to the nation this afternoon shall be broadcast on BBC One.

-The same old daily briefings are broadcast dwell on the BBC Information 24 channel, whereas the BBC has additionally scheduled a particular coronavirus BBC Information programme every day that options the daily briefing.

 What shall be included in right now’s briefing?

-It’s not but clear, however Johnson (and Raab in his absence) is usually joined by Chief Medical Officer Professor Chris Whitty and Chief Scientific Officer Sir Patrick Vallance, as well as to members of his cupboard, similar to chancellor Rishi Sunak.
+It’s not but clear, however a minister is usually joined by Chief Medical Officer Professor Chris Whitty and Chief Scientific Officer Sir Patrick Vallance.

+Ministers which have led the briefing in the previous embrace Chancellor Rishi Sunak, Overseas Secretary Dominic Raab, Well being Secretary Matt Hancock, Transport Secretary Grant Shapps and Residence Secretary Priti Patel.

 Will Boris Johnson be at the coronavirus briefing?

+Johnson typically leads the briefings after recovering from COVID-19 final month.
+Nonetheless, he will be changed by different related ministers.

-Johnson didn’t led the briefings since he went into hospital on fifth April, however he returned throughout the week 27th April-1st Might.
-International Secretary Dominic Raab deputised in his absence.
+The Prime Minister returned throughout the week 27th April-1st Could.
+Overseas Secretary Dominic Raab had deputised in his absence.

 Does Boris Johnson have coronavirus?

-Johnson introduced he had examined optimistic for Covid-19 on Friday 27th March through a video on his Twitter account.
+Johnson introduced he had examined constructive for COVID-19 on Friday 27th March through a video on his Twitter account.

 Add Comment